dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Categorical Variables](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Categorical_Variables.png)

 Within these variables we also have so called 'oridnal variables'.
-We can use the Z-score calculation only on continous and ordinal varibles.
-We will have to the trim the rest of the categoricals manually.
+We can use the Z-score calculation on these ordinal varibles.
+However, we will have to the trim the rest of the categoricals manually.

 After the outliers are removed, the resultant scatterplot shows better distiction among classes for the categorical variables.